Thin Hair Curler: Guide to Beautiful, Lasting Curls

 What are the pros and cons of curling wands for thin hair?

 Curling wands (clampless) are excellent for creating more natural, beachy waves as they don’t leave a crimp mark.
-They can be easier to use for some, but always remember to use a heat-protective glove to shield your fingers, especially when handling delicate thin hair.
+They can be easier to use for some, but always to use a heat-protective glove to shield your fingers, especially when handling delicate thin hair.

 Are traditional curling irons (with clamps) good for thin hair?